kiddo-capstone/kiddo-frontend/README.md

  <br>

-Visit the [KidDo Backend Repo](https://github.com/kiddo-capstone/kiddo-backend) designed by our amazing Backend team!
+Visit the [KidDo Backend Repo](https://github.com/kiddo-capstone/kiddo-backend) to see the server, data schema, and API contracts developed by our amazing Backend team!
 The server enables full CRUD methodology for our app.

 ## Technologies And Tools